RMBOA River Ramble

 Competitions

 The Ramble also runs competitions such as "Spot the Mascot" where Ramblers have to identify which boat "Spot" travels in each day, a photography competition, a Carp fishing competition and "Cryptic Clues" where ramblers have to identify locations along the river based on cryptic clues.
-Many of the competitions have a children's division.
+Some competitions may have a children's division.

 Optional Catered Meals

-The RMBOA arranges for optional meals usually provided by local service clubs at most town moorings.
+The RMBOA arranges for optional meals usually provided by local service clubs at some town moorings.
 The provides Ramblers with the opportunity to have a relaxed evening meal without having to cook and clean up.
-These optional meals inject money into the local community.
+These optional meals also inject money into the local community.

 Memorabilia